-And finally, there are those dreaded stock market sell-offs: Whether it's a quick dip or a protracted bear market, most peoples' perception of a down stock market is "Bad Thing!"
+And finally, there are those dreaded stock market sell-offs: Whether it's a quick dip or a protracted bear market, most peoples' perception of a down stock market is "Not Good!"
 What could possibly be positive about negative investment returns?
 Well, the probability of positive investment returns for any portfolio is significantly greater after a sell-off than before.
-And with the historic long term trend of modern capital markets decidedly "up," down markets are more likely a pause that refreshes than a harbinger of long term losses ahead.
+And with the historic long term trend of modern capital markets decidedly "up", down markets are more likely a pause that refreshes than a harbinger of long term losses ahead.
 In fact, this was arguably the most constructive lesson learned by retirement plan participants that stuck with their stock-heavy investment mixes over the past stock market cycle.
-(That was the year-plus when your 401(k) account morphed into a "201(k).")
+(Remember?
+That's the year-plus when your 401(k) account morphed into a "201(k)".)
 Remember: The gap between various investors' perceptions of the real value of any investment is what makes the market move.
-When, as retirement plan investors, we can gain a foothold in a high quality investments when they're on sale, that's a "Good Thing."
+When, as retirement plan investors, we can gain a foothold in a high quality investment while it's on sale, that's nothing but a "Good Thing."

 Economic systems, like our natural environment, are in a constant state of what economists and scientists refer to as "dynamic equilibrium."
 Bad times making way for good; good times moderated by the fear of bad.
-All the while these creeping changes are creating slow but steady improvements in the efficiencies and vitality of the overall system.
+But all the while these creeping changes are creating slow but steady improvements in the efficiencies and vitality of the overall system.
 Grasping this reality and believing in it is essential to successful investing for the long term.